 Concerning the burner program, there are several free CD burning programs.
 I am using CDburnerXP to show you how to burn ISO to CD.
-You may have other type of burner on your computer, but it must support to burn ISO image.
+You may have other type of burner on your computer, but it must support to burn an ISO image.
 You can download CDBurnerXP freely here.

 Insert Blank CD/DVD into the drive and start/open CDBurnerXp burner program.

 Select “Burn ISO image” from the burner Action Selection dialog box and click “OK” button (you can also double click on the selection to open quickly).
-You will get “Write ISO Image” dialog box similar to the following screen.
+You get “Write ISO Image” dialog box similar to the following screen.

-The other method you can use to burn ISO image file is using file compression/decompression software.
+The second method you can use to burn ISO image file is using file compression/decompression software.
 File compression/decompression programs such as WinZip, WinRar, 7-Zip enable you to extract ISO image file.
 These programs are available for free (I use WinXip and WinRar).

 To extract ISO image, Right Click on the ISO image file and from Popup menu select “Extract files” (this option only appear if you installed one of file compression/decompression program).
-A dialog box will appear to ask where to extract the selected ISO image file, choose your desire place and click “OK”.
+A dialog box will appear to ask you where to extract the selected ISO image file, choose your desire place and click “OK”.